Material Diagnostics for H2 Technologies

 Material Characterization

-FIB-SEM Slice-and-view offers a variety of microstructural parameters of your 3D reconstructed sample
+FIB-SEM slice-and-view offers a variety of microstructural parameters of your 3D reconstructed sample

 Key challenges: